UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

 - To be able to use MATLAB 2019b, and later, together with the batch system, MATLAB needs to be configured to use a cluster profile.
 - This needs to be done only once for each cluster and each version of MATLAB.
+- Note that this is done AFTER loading MATLAB

 .. admonition:: configCluster(.sh)